Show Don’t Tell.

 For Example: Instead of saying “Sam hated the place”.
 You can show the emotion and scene of the surrounding.
 Like,

-“There was a foul smell coming from all over the place and he is feeling that his nostrils will burn.
-He was feeling sick just by imagining that he has to eat in such a shitty place.”
+“There was a foul smell coming from all over the place and he is feeling his nostrils burn.
+He was feeling sick by imagining that he has to eat in such a shitty place.”

 Now it will make your readers understand what your characters are feeling and it also helps you as a writer to give a proper description of the surrounding.